immunomethylomics/analysis_FlowSorted.BloodExtended.EPIC/README.md

 Validation using independent artificial mixtures.
 Applications.

-Code includes figures in the paper (QC8a.Rmd) and additional analyses performed for the QC of the data.
+Code includes figures in the paper (QC8a.Rmd) and additional analyses (Ext_Suppl_Code.Rmd) performed for the QC of the data.
+All the figures were knitted using the original objects.